-Ron Leonard is the foremost Franklin Merrell-Wolff scholar, who wrote his doctoral thesis on Franklin’s philosophy as the most important subject he could find.
+Ron Leonard is the foremost scholar of Franklin Merrell-Wolff’s philosophy of Introceptualism.
+Ron wrote his doctoral thesis on Franklin’s philosophy as the most important subject he could find.
 He found that it transformed his life by meeting Franklin and Doroethy and becoming his grandson-in-law.

 I was an only child, born in Edmonton, Alberta, Canada, where my daughter still lives.
 I earned a B.Sc.
 (Mathematics) and MA (Philosophy) from the University of Alberta, and a PhD (Philosophy) from the University of Waterloo (Waterloo, Ontario).
 Along the way I twice won the Alberta chess championship.